Guidelines for the use of trade marks and intellectual property rights belonging to the Formula 1 companies

 Our Permitted Word Marks cannot be used to brand any game.
 Other Intellectual Property Rights including those from the Formula 1 companies' official games cannot be used in third party games unless such use falls under fair use or fair dealing laws.

 The Formula 1 companies run an official eSports series (https://f1esports.com).
-The FORMULA 1 Rights cannot be used in connection with any eSports team – including branding of any unofficial eSports team or league - without permission from us.
+The FORMULA 1 Rights cannot be used in connection with any eSports team – including branding of any unofficial eSports team or league - without an express written license.

 Our Permitted Word Marks can be used editorially for non-commercial purposes in relation to apps so long as the use is to inform or report and not to brand, i.e. in the paragraphs of accompanying text to describe the app.

 Other Intellectual Property Rights cannot be used in apps unless such use falls under applicable fair use or fair dealing laws and is in compliance with these guidelines.
 For further guidance on timing data please see Timing Data category below.

-Motorsport simulators and/or software that simulates auto racing (including those that are digital only or those that incorporate physical elements such as racing car chassis) should not make any use of the FORMULA 1 Rights without our permission.
+Motorsport simulators and/or software that simulates auto racing (including those that are digital only or those that incorporate physical elements such as racing car chassis) should not make any use of the FORMULA 1 Rights without an express written license.

 All rights in third party names and trade marks which may be used on or in association with motorsport simulators are the property of their respective owners.
 Such rights should not be reproduced without the consent of the relevant third party rights holder.

 Our Results and Timing Data is protected by copyright and database rights.
 Individual pieces of the data can be used incidentally within editorial material to genuinely inform but substantial pieces of the data may not be reproduced or used commercially through scraping or any other means.